- SAP provides advice for remediating code for S/4HANA.

-We have heard of little feedback on this tool, the image is from the article at SAP Blog.
+We have heard of little feedback on this tool.
+The image is from the article at SAP Blog.

 The Simplification List

 This is a list of changes that are updated per release.
 It has nothing to with what has been simplified and is about simply what has changed.
-However, one issue to consider is that Simplification Lists are extremely lengthy and very time consuming to read.
+However, one issue to consider is that Simplification Lists are incredibly lengthy and very time consuming to read.
 This tends to be left out of any discussion around the list.
 Notice the complication involved in comparing to the Simplification List.

 “Second, you need to fix SAP HANA and SAP S/4HANA findings.
 Adapt your custom ABAP code, using the findings of the SAP HANA and SAP S/4HANA checks (ATC results).Findings of SAP S/4HANA checks are related to S/4HANA Simplifications.
 Each simplification requires a different approach to solve findings.
 Therefore, findings of SAP S/4HANA checks refer to a SAP Note which describes how you can solve them.” – SAP Blog

-Here it is expressed that each S/4HANA change needs to be checked against their own SAP OSS Note.
+Here it is expressed that each S/4HANA change needs to be checked against their SAP OSS Note.

 The SAP blog is good enough to include the major simplifications.